Maru1301/isMusic-Backend/README.md

 - [Features](#Features)

 ## General info
 This is an api for isMusic.
-It provides all the information that frontend needs, including, music, member info, and music activities... etc.
+It provides all the information that the front end needs, including, music, member info, and music activities... etc.

 ## Technologies
 - C# .Net Core

 ## Setup

-After Cloning the repo, open visual studio to run the project.
+After Cloning the repo, open Visual Studio to run the project.

 ## Features
 to do